 In writing a thesis, you will work closely with a faculty advisor to articulate a narrow research question, identify the type of data and secondary sources you will examine to answer this question, and formulate an original argument based on your findings.
 Your faculty advisor will do their best to guide you, but ultimately, the project is up to you.
-In the Fall, all IAS honors students will enroll in an honors seminar course (L97 IAS 485).
+In the Fall, all IAS honors students must enroll in the IAS honors seminar course (GS 485).
 In this seminar, you will present your thesis proposal, your results at various stages of progress, and a final presentation.
 To write a first-rate research paper, all scholars need the opportunity to present their ideas and receive feedback.
 In addition, you will have the opportunity to interact and learn from your fellow honors students.
-In the Spring, all honors students will enroll in L97 IAS 486.
+In the Spring, all honors students must enroll in GS 486.
 You will work closely with your thesis advisor (they will determine and submit the final grade for your thesis).
 Once your research and writing is complete, you will present your thesis to the IAS Honors Committee.
 We view this more as an assessment than a defense, and as an opportunity for professional development in preparation for the public presentation at our annual spring semester conference.

 Through the process of writing a thesis, you make the transition from being a consumer of other scholars’ analyses to being a contributor to knowledge.
 Regardless of your future plans, conducting an independent research project in the form of a thesis is a meaningful intellectual process.
 Moreover, the thesis can be helpful professionally.
 If you plan to attend academic graduate school or any professional graduate school requiring independent research, analysis, and writing, you should strongly consider writing a thesis.

 IAS majors who write an honors thesis are eligible for Latin Honors (level is determined by the College of Arts & Sciences) and are strongly encouraged to submit to and present at the Undergraduate Research Symposium.